Over the two houseparties, we will need about 40 volunteers.

 Those interested in volunteering should contact an Overall Leader.

 All leaders must have a valid Enhanced DBS Disclosure and two references, including one from their current church leader.
-All leaders will need to attend a team day in October 2021 to ensure they are fully briefed and ready to serve.
+All leaders will need to attend a team day before the venture to ensure they are fully briefed and ready to serve.

 What’s expected of leaders

 The personal qualities we expect from all our leaders are based on what the Bible teaches about the characteristics that Christian leaders should embody and demonstrate.
 Leaders should:

 - Accept Jesus as their personal Saviour and be willing to share their faith